 All AMB-EU analysts are involved in both new and existing ratings and are solely allocated to corporate ratings (and associated securities) of insurance companies.
 AMB-EU does not issue either structured finance or sovereign ratings.
-However, as referred to in section 3.6, AMB-EU will start endorsing SFI ratings once the EBA concludes the ongoing process to update the ECAI mapping for SFI ratings.
+However, as referred to in section 3.6, AMB-EU can now start endorsing SFI ratings.